 Maybe she’s born with it?
 The Maybeline catchphrase popped into my head the other night while having dinner outside with friends.
 Our lovely hostess was in the mist of telling us her latest work fiasco, when she was suddenly seized by a sneezing fit.
-Ten consecutive sneezes later led the dinner conversation to the subject of allergies.
+Ten consecutive sneezes later led the dinner conversation to the subject of allergies and genetics.
 Our hostess swears she has been allergic to pollen her whole life and told the table she inherited her pollen allergy from her mother.
 Which prompted another guest to raise the question, “Are allergies inherited or acquired?”

 Allergies are acquired.
 That is to say, allergies are acquired when not found to be inherited.
 Allergies can both stem from an inherited gene or be acquired from environmental influences.